socialcohesionresearch/socialcohesionresearch.github.io/2016-07-11-Legitimised-Hate-Brexit-Breakdown.md

         <div class='spacing'></div>
     </div>
 <div class='medium-4 large-4 columns'>
-In the 7 days post vote, 38.08% of the global conversation came from the United States, rivalling the UK at 39.37%.
+<p>In the 7 days post vote, 38.08% of the global conversation came from the United States, rivalling the UK at 39.37%.
 Canada and Australia were the next most involved countries with Ireland’s increased contribution at 1.43% earning them the number 6 spot.
 </p>
 </div>
 <div class='medium-4 large-4 columns'>